M-Faheem-Khan/C-Examples/README.md

   - Lowercase to Uppercase
   - Uppercase to Lowercase
   - String Concatination
+- UUID Generater
+  - Generates a random uuid

-## Please Use these as samples.
+## Please use these as samples.
 Do not hand these sample codes as your own.